debamitro/debamitro.github.io/src/content/blog/rc-for-two-days.md

 ### Evening of August 20

 I went to [Localhost IX](https://www.recurse.com/events/localhost-lightning-talks-august-2019) after dinner and managed to reach when it was nearly half over.
 I bumped into other two Recursers I happen to know and had a happy time!

+### Morning of August 21

+I spent most of the time reading [Higher-Order Perl](https://hop.perl.plover.com) and tweaking my blog's layout using Hugo templates.